cooltoast/99PythonProblems/README.md

 37. A more efficient totient function.
 38. Compare totient functions.
 39. Generate a list of primes in a given range.
+40. Write a function that returns the Goldbach composition of a number.